-The Law Firm of GRANT & GRANT is alwaysin our Client’s Corner fighting for the best possible result.
-The aggressive lawyers at GRANT & GRANT are the traffic and criminal defense attorneys that need to be in “YOUR CORNER” when you have a CA Traffic, DUI, Juvenile or Criminal matter.
+The Law Firm of GRANT & GRANT is always in our Client’s Corner fighting for the best possible result.
+The aggressive lawyers at GRANT & GRANT are the traffic and criminal defense attorneys that need to be in “YOUR CORNER” when you have a CA Criminal, DUI, Traffic, and Juvenile matter.

 Our Orange County lawyers defense the following types of cases:

 CA Traffic Offenses

 Driving Under the Influence – DUI in California